-Section 4.
-En gibinty Standards and Wethodology 4.0.
+4.0.
 Medicaid Expansion 4.0.1.
-Ages of each eligibility group and the income standard for that group: 4.1.
-Separate Program Check all standards that will apply to the State plan.
-(42 CFR § 457.305(a) and 457.320(a)) 4.1.0 Describe how the State meets the citizenship verification requirements.
+Ages of each eligibility group and the income standard for that group: 4.1. 🖂 Separate Program Check all standards that will apply to the State plan.
+(42 CFR § 457.305(a) and 457.320(a)) 4.1.0 🖂 Describe how the State meets the citizenship verification requirements.
 Include whether or not State has opted to use SSA verification option.
 Social Security Administration (SSA) verification is the primary source used to verify citizenship for applying children.
-If citizenship cannot be successfully verified by SSA documentation is requested for applying children.
+If citizenship cannot be successfully verified by SSA, documentation is requested for applying children.
 A 90-day reasonable opportunity period is granted to provide documentation, during which time benefits are granted if otherwise eligible.
-4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 Ages of each eligibility group, including unborn children and pregnant women (if applicable) and the income standard for that group: Birth to age 1 - 194% FPL to 209% FPL.
+4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 🖂 Ages of each eligibility group, including unborn children and pregnant women (if applicable) and the income standard for that group: Birth to age 1 - 194% FPL to 209% FPL.
 Age 1 to age 6 - 133% FPL to 209% FPL.
 Age 6 to age 19 - 133% FPL to 209% FPL.
-4.1.2.1-PC Age: through birth (SHO #02-004, issued November 12, 2002) 4.1.3 Income of each separate eligibility group (if applicable): 4.1.3.1-PC 0% of the FPL (and not eligible for Medicaid) through% of the FPL (SHO #02-004, issued November 12, 2002) 4.1.4 Resources of each separate eligibility group (including any standards relating to spend downs and disposition of resources): 4.1.5 Residency (so long as residency requirement is not based on length of time in state): 4.1.6 Disability Status (so long as any standard relating to disability status does not restrict eligibility): 4.1.7 Access to or coverage under other health coverage: Children with coverage under other creditable health coverage at the time of application and children who are eligible for Medicaid are not eligible for CHIP.
+4.1.2.1-PC Age: through birth (SHO #02-004, issued November 12, 2002) 4.1.3 Income of each separate eligibility group (if applicable): 4.1.3.1-PC 0% of the FPL (and not eligible for Medicaid) through% of the FPL (SHO #02-004, issued November 12, 2002) 4.1.4 Resources of each separate eligibility group (including any standards relating to spend downs and disposition of resources): 4.1.5 🖂 Residency (so long as residency requirement is not based on length of time in state): 4.1.6 Disability Status (so long as any standard relating to disability status does not restric eligibility): 4.1.7 🖂 Access to or coverage under other health coverage: Children with coverage under other creditable health coverage at the time of application and children who are eligible for Medicaid are not eligible for CHIP.
+4.1.8 🖂 Duration of eligibility, not to exceed twelve (12) months:

-SPA: MS 20-0013-CHIP Approval Date: July 28, 2020 Effective Date: November 1, 2019
+SPA: MS 20-0013-CHIP